cakwok/Autonomous-Driving/1. Object-Detection-In-Urban-Environment/readme.md

 Below shows some of the samples of the dataset, with corresponding bounding boxes and class label as ground truth -
 <img width="270" alt="image" src="https://user-images.githubusercontent.com/21034990/222014879-098083d0-b608-457f-8f3a-1c75a55dcb78.png"><img width="262" alt="image" src="https://user-images.githubusercontent.com/21034990/222014911-c2c65dca-5445-4b36-8ddd-5aecd0bd349e.png"><img width="265" alt="image" src="https://user-images.githubusercontent.com/21034990/222014927-6beb09af-7174-48b0-864a-895267c9b96a.png"><img width="263" alt="image" src="https://user-images.githubusercontent.com/21034990/222014949-28d3618b-a004-4d88-b7b9-9a345a4456f1.png"><img width="264" alt="image" src="https://user-images.githubusercontent.com/21034990/222015011-ccf0253f-5aea-4c0e-b632-8f72ae4bacf8.png">

-And the distribution of the class labels (identified objects).
+And the distribution of the class labels (identified objects) in 30000 samples.
 From the bar chart below, we can identify that there are 3 objects defined in the dataset, namely vechicles, predestrains and cyclists, and most of the detected objects belongs to vechicles.
-Most frames have less than 20 objects.<br>
+Most frames have less than 20 objects.<br><br>
 <img width="429" alt="image" src="https://user-images.githubusercontent.com/21034990/222015203-0cc36ecd-eda2-44ff-b37a-22323ec20aca.png"><br>

 #### Cross-validation
-Cross validation is designed for 80/20 split of dataset into training and validation correspondingly.
-In this project, the cross-validation dataset is split as 80-20 as per provided by Udacity.
+Cross validation is achieved by splitting the dataset into roughly 80/20 for training and validation + testing correspondingly.
+80-20 splitting is a general practice in machine learning.
+With large enough dataset, we can leverage as much as 95% of the dataset for training while still maintaining promising generalization results.

+### Training
 ### Reference experiment:
 This section should detail the results of the reference experiment.
 It should include training metrics, Tensorboard charts, and a detailed explanation of the algorithm's performance.
 To set training before tuning as a baseline, a training is conducted with default hyperparameter setting of batch = 2, optimizier = SGD with momentum, data augumentation = random flip horizontal and random crop.
 The performance result after performing 2500 steps is recorded as below.